souravpl8092/Lenskart_Clone/README.md

 - Coupons are provided for the discount
 - Payment Gateway
 - User Authentication before placing an order
-- Data fetching from Backend.
+- Data fetching from Backend
+- Responsive for all screen sizes

 <br/>